RodrigoPetter/docker-spring-graceful-shutdown/README.md

 If we do the same, but this time with the other service named `mystack_entrypoint_service` we will see the same behavior as when we run the .jar with `./gradlew bootRun`.
 As soon as we sent the update command, spring will print something like `Commencing graceful shutdown.` and as soon as our hold task finishes, the .jar will exit and the container will be shut down.

+If you do not want to use docker swarm for testing, you cant do the same as before, but use `docker run [IMAGE_NAME]` to run the container and `docker stop [CONTAINER_ID]` to send the `SIGTERM` signal.
+You'll see that the stop command for the CMD image will do nothing, the container will not stop, it only will stop with a `docker kill` command.
+For the ENTRYPOINT image, it will work just like the test using docker swarm.